 It is my pleasure to welcome you to the Faculty of Medicine, Dentistry and Health Sciences website for Research.

 I am proud of our Faculty’s internationally renowned breadth and depth of health and medical research.
 We have a diverse range of researchers who work together across the research pipeline, from discovery to implementation science, to improve health and well-being outcomes for society.
-I have been fortunate to see the growth in research over the past 20 years here within the Faculty, from when I first started postgraduate study at the University, to my current role as interim Associate Dean (Research).
+I have been fortunate to see the growth in research over the past 20 years here within the Faculty, from when I first started postgraduate study at the University, to my current role as Associate Dean (Research).

 I was initially drawn to a career in health growing up with a brother who has autism and is non-verbal.
 Early on in my career as a physiotherapist, I realised there was a great deal we didn’t know about supporting individuals and their families with disabilities to optimise health outcomes.
 To improve outcomes, we need health and medical research to identify the diverse range of factors that contribute to health and wellbeing, along with testing interventions to enhance outcomes.
 This is not just an issue in the field of disability but in many areas of research.
 Encouraging team-based approaches to solving complex problems is a key component of our Faculty's research strategy, and we are fortunate to be located at the heart of a thriving biomedical precinct with partners and Faculty researchers working in Parkville, across Melbourne and Victoria.